DhavalDalal/long_story_solution/ReadMe.md

 	#### Story #6 Cache National Stock Service Calls
 	```
-	In order to reduce the costs of making outbound ticker price calls
+	In order to reduce the costs of making outbound calls for stock ticks
 	And to further increase the response time of the app,
 	I want to implement caching.
 	```